Armed Forces Wellness Center

 ECONOMIC IMPACT

-Q13.
+Q16.
 Will this create jobs or help the local economy?

-A13.
-A microreactor at Joint Base San Antonio, under the Advanced Nuclear Power for Installations initiative, will help advance nuclear energy technologies and provide a pathway and framework for scaling future energy projects in the Greater San Antonio area and beyond, establishing the area a leader in clean-energy innovation.
+A16.
+Yes.
+A microreactor at Joint Base San Antonio, under the Advanced Nuclear Power for Installations initiative, will create a demand for high-paying local jobs for both the construction and long-term operation of the reactor.
+Building a nuclear microreactor at Joint Base San Antonio, under this initiative, will provide a pathway and framework for scaling future energy projects in the Greater San Antonio area and beyond.
+It will bring new business to local companies that provide the materials and services to build and maintain the reactor, further strengthening the local economy and San Antonio’s reputation as a leader in clean-energy technology.

 This webpage will be updated as more information becomes available.